mlr7/BERT-Question-Answering/README.md

 ![](img/param_trend_1.png)

-A now out-of-date graph of the increasing size of cutting-edge deep learning architectures over time.
+A now out-of-date graph of the increasing size of cutting-edge deep learning architectures over time from [4].

 ## References